 The path of climate engagement is full of twists and turns.

 As polarized politics enter the engagement field and regulatory landscapes, nations are moving in different directions and along different paths.
 Global asset managers are left to operate in a more complex and contradictory sphere.
 Asset managers and their corporate investees share this confusion, as these global companies may need to respond to conflicting regulations.

 Climate remains on the ballot.
 But the details make the difference.
 Voting is the most common lever available to responsible investors to exert their stewardship pressure.
-The voting decisions of asset managers have historically been scrutinized by pro-ESG organisations.
-Today they are scrutinized by authorities and political bodies as well as academics.
+The voting decisions of asset managers have historically been scrutinized by pro-ESG organisations.25 Today they are scrutinized by authorities and political bodies as well as academics.26

-In Europe, the SFDR (Sustainable Finance Disclosure Regulation) makes consideration of sustainability risks mandatory at asset management level for Article 8 and Article 9 financial products, and establishes transparency requirements and alignment of financial flows with sustainable objectives.
-These requirements create an incentive for asset managers to adopt a more active stance in their products and escalate on climate issues.

-In the United States, we see the reverse, with a rising number of laws enacted in certain states which prohibit boycotts against fossil fuels, and executive orders prohibiting diversity considerations.
-Investors in the US are under pressure to disassociate from Net Zero coalitions such as the NZBA (Net Zero Banking Alliance) and the CA100+, while others are subject to lawsuits over their climate stewardship activities at AGMs (for example, the Exxon case against Follow This and Ajurna Capital).
-Even if investors believe that the lack of appropriate management of climate risks poses a severe risk to the future value of their company, such trends could hinder the use of collaborative dialogue, voting and associated means of escalation (eg AGM statements, filing or co-filing of resolutions, proxy contests).
+In Europe, the SFDR (Sustainable Finance Disclosure Regulation) makes consideration of sustainability risks mandatory at asset management level for Article 8 and Article 9 financial products,27 and establishes transparency requirements and alignment of financial flows with sustainable objectives.
+These requirements create an incentive for asset managers to adopt a more active stance in their products and escalate on climate issues.28 considerations.
+Investors in the US are under pressure to disassociate from Net Zero coalitions such as the NZBA (Net Zero Banking Alliance)29 and the CA100+, while others are subject to lawsuits over their climate stewardship activities at AGMs (for example, the Exxon case against Follow This and Ajurna Capital).^{30, 31} Even if investors believe that the lack of appropriate management of climate risks poses a severe risk to the future value of their company, such trends could hinder the use of collaborative dialogue, voting and associated means of escalation (eg AGM statements, filing or co-filing of resolutions, proxy contests).